meza/agent-docs/CodeQuality.md

 #### Earned Abstractions

 Abstractions emerge from demonstrated, repeated need.
 An abstraction exists because multiple concrete use-cases demanded it, not because someone imagined future use-cases might.
 Three similar implementations coexist comfortably until the pattern is clear; premature unification is more costly than temporary duplication.

+#### Avoid Flag Arguments

+When an API takes a boolean that meaningfully changes behavior, it often smuggles two responsibilities into one surface.
+It increases branching, multiplies test matrices, and encourages scattered conditional logic in callers.
+It forces readers to keep multiple modes in their head and makes call sites harder to scan because intent is encoded as true or false.

+A flag argument is often a sign of a missing concept.
+Distinct behaviors deserve explicit names, separate entry points, or richer configuration with meaningful fields so callers express intent rather than control flow.

 #### Small Surfaces